 - 1. Drive the tractor up to the machine, leaving a clearance (approx. 25 cm) between the tractor and the machine. - 2.
-Secure the tractor against unintentional starting and rolling, see the section "Securing the tractor against unintentional starting and rolling", starting on page 143. - 3.
+Secure the tractor against unintentional starting and unintentional rolling away, see page 146. - 3.
 Check whether the tractor universal joint shaft is switched off. - 4.
 Clean and grease the tractor universal joint shaft. - 5.
 Fit the latch of the PTO shaft over the universal joint shaft of the tractor until the latch is heard to engage.
 When coupling the PTO shaft, refer to the operating manual provided for the PTO shaft and observe the permissible universal joint shaft speed of the machine.